MaxHXie/bachelor/README.txt

+######### PURPOSE OF PROGRAM #########
+This program is built in order to find and flag anomalies in large, unlabelled data sets using unsupervised deep learning.
+The algorithm works for both categorical and continuous data, and its performance grows as the size of the data set gets bigger.

+Finding and flagging anomalies in large data sets that humans normally would not find can be of great benefit to companies by reducing risk and increasing overall data quality .

 ######### HOW TO RUN THE PROGRAM #########
   - Here are all requirements for running the program.
 (Also stated below):
     a.
 Have the files "main.py", "autoencoders.py" and "functions.py" in the same folder.